| |

 I stumbled upon this little restaurant name of Faciolaro accidentally while waiting on reservations at the restaurant across the street.

 Simply delicious!!
-We ate entirely too much pasta but as the old saying goes “when in Rome, do as the Roman’s do.”
+We ate entirely too much pasta, but as the old saying goes, “When in Rome, do as the Romans do.”

 Best Restaurants in Rome after dinner